gtlaflair/ltrc-2019/_episodes/03-dplyr-tidyr.md

 ~~~
 {: .output}

 To sort in descending order, we need to add the `desc()` function.
-If we want to sort the results by decreasing order of minimum household size:
+If we want to sort the results in decreasing order by `raw_total`:

 ~~~